ogmini/Notepad-Tabstate-Buffer/README.md

 - First 2 bytes are "NP"
 - Sequence number (Stored as a uLEB128)
-- "4th" byte 08 or 09 (File on disk (09) vs unsaved tab (08))
+- 4th number of bytes until the CRC at the end (???)
-- Unknown bytes
+- Delimiter?
+0x00
-  - Variable chunk seen
-    - 2 or 3 bytes Unknown (Depedent on the "4th" byte)
+- Size of the associated BIN File in bytes (Stored as a uLEB128)
 - Selection Start Index on close (Stored as a uLEB128)
 - Selection End Index on close (Stored as a uLEB128)
-  - 01 00 00 00 before CRC
+- Delimiter?
+01 00 00 00
 - CRC 32 of all the previous bytes starting from the 3rd byte

 ## Chunk Format for Unsaved Buffer